x-tabdeveloping/turftopic/docs/persistence.md

 model.to_disk("./local_directory/")
 ```

+### Publishing models

-or pushed to HuggingFace repositories:
+Models can also be pushed to HuggingFace repositories.
+This way, others can also easily access and modify topic models you've trained.

 ```python
 # The repository name is, of course, arbitrary but descriptive
 model.push_to_hub("your_user/s3_20-newsgroups_10-topics")
 ```

+### Loading models

 You can load models from either the Hub or disk using the `load_model()` function: